Chronic cerebrospinal venous insufficiency controversy: Media

-CCSVI has received a great deal of attention in all media, the scientific literature and on the Internet.
-Moreover, the CCSVI case has been considered a good example of how new communication technologies and social media are modifying the traditional relationship between science, politics, medicine, and the general public.
-In this sense they have played a key role in effectively promoting the theory.
+CCSVI has received much attention in media, scientific literature, and on the Internet.
+This has been considered an example of how online communication and social media are modifying the general public's relationships with science, politics, and medicine.
+Social media has played a key role in increasing awareness of the theory for the general public and politicians.

 Media coverage has been perceived by some as "hype", with exaggerated claims that have led to excessive expectations.
 This has been partially attributed to some of the investigators of the theory.
 Mainstream media initial approximations to Zamboni's theory were enthusiastic and emphasized Zamboni's effort to find a cure for his wife, along with the improvement of some patients after its alleged treatment.
 Initial difficulty reproducing results connecting MS and CCSVI, combined with reports of secondary effects of the surgical procedure, led to a more cautious discourse proposing that more investigation in the relationship between CCSVI and MS was needed.
 The first fatality related to CCSVI treatment was a pivotal development in this trend towards a less optimistic media view of the theory.

 The Internet has been extensively used by patient groups to obtain and disseminate information on CCSVI.
 People with MS often read extensively about the CCSVI theory and its development on Internet sites, and a search for "liberation procedure" in Google as of August 2010 yielded more than 2.5 million hits.
 The Internet has also been used to advertise places where stenting for CCSVI is performed, and to more generally disseminate all the information on CCSVI.
 Social media have served patient groups in their attempt to pressure official bodies to make decisions favoring funding of clinical trials, or the public coverage of stenting and venoplasty as treatments of MS. Likewise, social media have been accused of creating a division between CCSVI supporters and those who say it does not work.
 Indeed, they have been repeatedly used by advocates of the CCSVI theory to attack those who were more critical or cautious, most commonly with accusations of being tainted due to commercial relationships with pharmaceutical companies.